 This criterion deals with the fare charged the individual disabled user of the special service.
 If the bus fare between Point A and Point B is 60 cents, then the recipient can charge a special service user no more than a comparable fare for a similar bus trip.
-However, this requirement is not intended to preclude the common arrangements between recipients and social service agencies in which the social service agencies in which the social service agencies of a considerable portion of the cost of a trip.
+However, this requirement is not intended to preclude the common arrangements between recipients and social service agencies in which the social service agency subsidizes a considerable portion of the cost of a trip.
 The amount of such a subsidy is a matter between the recipient and the agency.